 But this change gives me 40-50 extra hours per week (wow!) and so the following will also become available:

 - Services.
 Every day I am asked to recommend people for ebook formatting, cover design, editing, blog building or marketing.
 In order to expand The Creative Penn, I will be partnering with special people to offer packages that give you value with people I can personally vouch for.
-To kick-start this, you can now get Kindle formatting for your book packages – click here for more information.
+[Update: You can find my resource lists here.]

 - 1:1 Consulting.
 I am really looking forward to helping more people with their journey and I will be offering a restricted number of targeted consulting sessions on reviewing and improving author platforms.
-So if you are interested, click here for more information.
+[Update: While I did do consulting for a few years, I no longer do 1:1 work.
+You can join my Patreon for access to Q&A.]

 I'm looking forward to the next step (which is just slightly outside my comfort zone!).